metayeti/YABS.js/README.md

 }
 ```

-The above build instructions file generates a "build.js" file (rather than yabs.min.js if the `"output_file"` entry was omitted), and it uses the "--compress" compiler option.
+The above build instructions file generates a "build.js" file (rather than the default "yabs.min.js" if the `"output_file"` entry was omitted), and it uses the "--compress" compiler option (rather than the default "--mangle --compress").

 ### 4. Bundling